Mapping Middle Earth on Earth

 Indeed, while staying in the Brookland’s Military Hospital in Kingston-upon-Hull, and various other places, he wrote elements of what would later become “The Silmarillion” and various other works, and I think Tolkien’s time here in an unfamiliar place, far from home, and also dealing with the nasty coastal weather which can occur in the winter, must have made a profound impact on him.

-The idea of a crumbling coastline, especially carries with it a certain element of decay, and I think fading away in this respect is a key element of Tolkien’s works – an old world of splendor and tradition fading away into the Autumn to make way for seas of changes and new, uncertain worlds.
+The idea of a crumbling coastline especially carries with it a certain element of decay, and I think fading away in this respect is a key element of Tolkien’s works – an old world of splendor and tradition fading away into the Autumn to make way for seas of changes and new, uncertain worlds.

-The excellent book “Tolkien in East Yorkshire 1917 – 1918”, by Phil Mathison, delves into the specifics of Tolkien’s stay in his part of the world in great detail, and I would highly recommend it.
-Not only does it give specific facts about Tolkien’s stays in the area, but also delves into further exploration of what impact this part of the world had on the young author, something which I drew upon for my own commentary as part of this article, as well as a guide for a my own travels in the area, following in his footsteps.
+The excellent book “Tolkien in East Yorkshire 1917 – 1918,” by Phil Mathison, delves into the specifics of Tolkien’s stay in his part of the world in great detail, and I would highly recommend it.
+Not only does it give specific facts about Tolkien’s stays in the area, but also delves into further exploration of what impact this part of the world had on the young author, something which I drew upon for my own commentary as part of this article, as well as a guide for my own travels in the area, following in his footsteps.

-Part of this involved travelling to the beautiful woodland of Dent’s Garth, near the Church in Roos.
+Part of this involved traveling to the beautiful woodland of Dent’s Garth, near the Church in Roos.
 It is noted in the book as possibly being the place where Tolkien would have sat, watching his wife dance for him, and I would encourage anyone who visits the area to pay a trip there, if only to get a sense of walking in his footsteps, nearly some 100 years ago.

 Although the place may not bear much of a resemblance to the glade of hemlocks where Tolkien spent a beautiful day, many summers ago, it still contains his spirit, I feel, and the spirit of his legacy lives on in the magical books he wrote, informed in part by his stay in this beautiful, remote, and magical part of England.

-Written by William Bundy for The Fairytale Traveler’s, Storytellers, series -an ongoing collaborative portal from readers around the world that are contributing their local legends to this growing resource.
+Written by William Bundy for The Fairytale Traveler’s, Storytellers, series — an ongoing collaborative portal from readers around the world that are contributing their local legends to this growing resource.